- Clinical science

 - Confirm the diagnosis with echocardiography if the patient is stable (proceed directly to pericardiocentesis if not)

 - Urgent pericardiocentesis in patients with cardiac tamponade

 - Continuous telemetry

 - If the patient is hypotensive, consider cautious IV fluid use.

 - Consult cardiothoracic surgery for surgical drainage if pericardiocentesis is unsuccessful or if hemopericardium or purulent effusion are suspected.

 - Transfer to ICU/CCU.

-- Avoid positive pressure ventilation.
+- Avoid anesthetic agents and positive pressure ventilation.